 There is a growing body of amusing examples of deepfakes, from the Queen to Obama; in a growing number of cases a variation of deepfake technology is being used in movies and TV to de-age actors, or even bring them back from the dead.
 In the last couple of years, the technology became so good that people started fearing that it would eventually be used in politics to make it seem like politicians were saying objectionable things.
 Quite a lot of the press interest on deepfakes has been precisely on this point, with some commentators fearing a deepfake future where it’s difficult to tell reality from fiction.

 However, this infocalypse has failed to materialise for various reasons.
-Firstly, although deepfakes can look impressive, they have yet to cross the uncanny valley, and it’s therefore obvious that what you’re looking is fake.
-Secondly, there are much easier ways to disseminate disinformation or making a politician look bad, often enough it’s enough to use their own words, or by the deployment of old-fashioned selective editing.
-Finally, our capacity for shock has taken a hit this year, and perhaps a video of the Queen dancing in TikTok doesn’t even makes it past mysterious monoliths and Galactic Federations in our over-informed brains.
+Firstly, although deepfakes can look impressive, they have yet to cross the uncanny valley, and it’s therefore obvious that what you’re looking at is fake.
+Secondly, there are much easier ways to disseminate disinformation or making a politician look bad, often enough it’s sufficient to use their own words, or by the deployment of old-fashioned selective editing.
+Finally, our capacity for shock has taken a hit this year, and perhaps a video of the Queen dancing on TikTok doesn’t even makes it past mysterious monoliths and Galactic Federations in our over-informed brains.

 But there is a truly sinister underbelly to the deepfake phenomenon that is often left unreported, and it is the use of deepfakes in porn.
 Back in October a report found a deepfake bot generator in Telegram where pictures of 100k women were being shared online, often without their knowledge.
 Similarly, there has been an increase in TikTok, often depicting minors.